bvs7/MBot/README.md

 - [ ] Deescalation - If a group goes `/in` for the next game, but _x_ time passes without anything happening, drop them all.
 This will prevent people from joining a game accidentally while they are busy.
 	- [ ] Lock - A player can lock themself in to avoid getting dropped.
-- [ ] Known Roles - Make an option for the roles (but not the players who have them) to be shared at the beginning of the game.
+- [x] Known Roles - Make an option for the roles (but not the players who have them) to be shared at the beginning of the game.
-- [ ] Reveal on Death - Make an option for a person's role to be revealed when they die.
+- [x] Reveal on Death - Make an option for a person's role to be revealed when they die.
+  - [ ] Preferences - Decide on a way to choose how preferences are done at the beginning of each game
 - [ ] Masons - A new role.
 Masons share a chat and know each other are confirmed town.
 - [ ] NPC - MODERATOR will play and be a very basic player, voting almost randomly and saying funny things.
 - [ ] Rule Voting - A system by which players in the lobby can vote on implementations of new rules.